 Engine: Acura (power plant not specified) + Bosch/Williams/XTrac hybrid systems

-Acura, that is Honda, produced the first kilometers of the new ‘toy’ in Magny-Cours, France, the country where Oreca maintains its base.
-The ARX-06C follows the same philosophy of the DPi model built on the 07 LMP2 model, a two-time champion with Penske and which is still fighting for the IMSA title this year in 2022.
-The brand will have the same team as the last two seasons. : Wayne Taylor Racing (WTR) and Meyer-Shank Racing (MSR).
+Acura, read Honda, made the first kilometers of the new ‘toy’ in Magny-Cours, France, the country where Oreca maintains its base.
+The ARX-06C follows the same philosophy as the DPi model built on the basis of the 07 LMP2 model, a double champion with Penske and which is still fighting for the IMSA title this year, 2022.
+The brand will have the same team as the last two seasons. as customers. : Wayne Taylor Racing (WTR) and Meyer-Shank Racing (MSR).
 No Le Mans or constructor’s WEC – it will be two cars in IMSA.

 Example: M Hybrid V8